 The Three Wise Men in biblical times were said to have gifted Frankincense to Jesus when he was born because of it’s healing properties.
 Today’s scientists are beginning to realise that it does in fact have a number of health benefits and has been linked to helping the fight against cancer.

-Frankincense oil comes from the resin of the Boswellia tree and helps speed up wound heeling, controls bleeding, improves uterine and oral health as well as fights inflammation.
+Frankincense oil comes from the resin of the Boswellia tree and helps speed up wound healing, controls bleeding, improves uterine and oral health as well as fights inflammation.

 It’s this inflammatory effect that has researchers excited.

-The National Centre for Complimentary and Integrative Health (NCCIH) studied patients with osteoarthritis and found they had better pain relief than those who used a placebo.
+The National Centre for Complementary and Integrative Health (NCCIH) studied patients with osteoarthritis and found they had better pain relief than those who used a placebo.

 Long term inflammatory conditions such as arthritis, bronchial asthma, Crohn’s disease and Ulcerative colitis can lead to health issues that can be reduced by the use of Frankincense.